Cannabis plant with buds and leaves illuminated by LED lights in an indoor grow room.

 What are the different types of cannabis trichomes?

-How do I identify different types of trichomes in cannabis?
+How can I identify different types of trichomes in cannabis?

 Featured Strains